NTSB: Dali had two blackouts on day before bridge strike

 NTSB: Dali had two blackouts on day before bridge strikeWritten by Nick Blenkey

-Even as efforts continue to remove the containership Dali from beneath the remnants of Baltimore’s Francis Scott Key Bridge, an NTSB preliminary report has been released that says that the Dali lost power twice before slamming into the bridge and that , while in port the day before striking the bridge it had experienced two blackouts.
+Even as efforts continue to remove the containership Dali from beneath the remnants of Baltimore’s Francis Scott Key Bridge, an NTSB preliminary report has been released that says that the Dali lost power twice before slamming into the bridge.

 Two other things that emerge is that all drug and alcohol tests were negative and that fuel tests revealed no fuel contamination.